Babysitter Profile Writing Tips (Get More Job Offers!)

 Taking A Great Profile Photo

-Most babysitting websites allow you to include a portrait of yourself so that parents can see what you look like.
-If this is an option, it's critical that you include a photo.
+It's critical that you include a photo of yourself on your babysitting profile so that parents can see what you look like.
 Parents might consider it suspicious if you don't have a picture on your profile and they're likely to just skip over your profile.
 That human element of being able to see the person you're hiring makes a huge difference in getting people to look through the rest of your profile.

 Although it might seem shallow, people really do judge a book by its cover.
 So having a profile photo that stands out will really set you apart from other babysitters.